TOTAL FUNDS 2025 - 2027

 From Pedawa to Bumi: Traditional Schools and Aren Confront Over Tourism

-The Pedawa Indigenous Community is an indigenous community that lives in the Pedawa Traditional Village, Buleleng Regency, Bali.
-Pedawa Traditional Village is one of the old villages of Bali Aga or Bali Mula, a Balinese tribe believed to be the original inhabitants of Bali.
+The Pedawa Indigenous Community is an Aat Community that lives in the Pedawa Traditional Village, Buleleng Regency, Bali.
+The Pedawa Traditional Village is one of the old villages of Bali Aga or Bali Mula, a Balinese tribe that is believed to be the original inhabitants of Bali.

-Initially, Pedawa was known as Gunung Tambleg, this name was given because its ancestors came from Tamblingan and also described its innocent people.
+Initially, Pedawa was known as Gunung Tambleg, this name was given because its ancestors came from Tamblingan and also described its innocent or simple inhabitants.
 The Pedawa Indigenous Community has different ritual procedures from other Indigenous Communities in Bali, for example, the burial procedure does not adhere to the cremation system.
 The word Pedawa itself comes from the word the magician which means everyone is the same, no one has a caste.
-In 2024, the population of Pedawa Traditional Village will be 6.163 people, 50 percent of whom are children and young people spread across five traditional hamlets (visit).
+In 2024, the population of Pedawa Traditional Village will be 6.163 people, 50 percent of whom are children and young people spread across five traditional hamlets (sambangan).

 Pedawa Traditional Village has been inhabited since the megalithic era.
-This is proven by the existence of relics in the form of sarcophagus and places of worship such as piles of stones and mounds of earth.
-Pedawa Traditional Village has very rituals, traditions and culture. sublime valuable.
-There are many philosophies of life in every ritual and cultural tradition.
-But now, traditions, cultures, rituals, and even the philosophy of life of all of them are starting to erode along with the development of the times and the excessive number of tourist visits.
-Conditions overtourism-the number of tourists visiting exceeds the capacity- in Bali is quite disturbing, one of the worst in the world.
-Until August 2024, the Central Statistics Agency recorded as many as 616.641 Foreign tourists visit Bali.
+This is evidenced by the existence of relics in the form of sarcophagi and places of worship such as piles of stones and mounds of earth.
+Pedawa Traditional Village has rituals, traditions, and cultures that are very noble and valuable.
+There are many philosophies of life in each ritual and cultural tradition.
+However, currently, traditions, cultures, rituals, and even the philosophy of life of all of them are starting to erode along with the development of the times and the excessive number of tourist visits.
+Conditions over tourism (the number of tourists visiting exceeds the capacity) in Bali is quite disturbing, one of the worst in the world.
+Until August 2024, the Central Statistics Agency (BPS) recorded 616.641 foreign tourists visiting Bali.

-overtourism in Bali has an impact on the beginning of the disappearance of culture.
-Visibly There are fewer and fewer young generations who can perform cultural tradition rituals and do not understand the philosophy behind the traditions, culture and rituals.
-In addition, If someone who is not Balinese is asked about Bali, the answer that comes out is something like "foreigners, tourists and white people,” it's not about how rich the culture in Bali is.
+Over Tourism in Bali has an impact on the beginning of the disappearance of culture.
+Visibly, fewer young people can perform cultural tradition rituals and do not understand the philosophy behind the traditions, culture, and rituals.
+In addition, if someone who is not Balinese is asked about Bali, the answers that come out are like "foreigners, tourists, and bule," not about how rich the culture in Bali is.

-This condition is also seen in the Pedawa Traditional Village, even worse, more and more young people are migrating from the village to the city looking for work.
+This condition is also seen in the Pedawa Traditional Village, even worse, more and more young people are migrating from the village to the city to look for work.
 Those who live in the village are mostly parents and children who are still in school.
-Places belonging to the traditional village such as the village hall, the wanton The village is getting quieter day by day, because there are no traditional activities or meetings.
-Even though the elders still remember how noisy the residents used to gather in the village hall, children are crowded playing while learning about traditions, culture, and traditional rituals from the elders here.
-The breakdown of regeneration of knowledge, traditions, customs and culture is a major concern for traditional leaders in Pedawa Traditional Village.
+Places belonging to the traditional village such as the bale banjar, the village wantilan are increasingly quiet, because there are no traditional activities or meetings.
+In fact, it is still fresh in the memories of the elders, how the residents used to gather noisily in the bale banjar, the children were busy playing while learning about traditions, culture, and traditional rituals from the parents here.
+The severance of the regeneration of knowledge, traditions, customs, and culture is a big concern for the traditional leaders in the Pedawa Traditional Village.

-To counteract the impact overtourism and ensure the regeneration of indigenous knowledge to the next indigenous generation, the Pedawa Indigenous Community revitalizes indigenous knowledge by establish a school (The funeral*) Manik Empul Custom. *Pesraman is a special educational institution in the field of Hinduism.
-The aim is to ensure that the transfer of knowledge, traditions, culture and rituals in Pedawa Traditional Village from the older generation to the younger generation is not interrupted.
+To counteract the impact over tourism and ensure the regeneration of customary knowledge to the next generation of customary knowledge, the Pedawa Customary Community revitalizes customary knowledge by establishing the Manik Empul Customary School (Pasraman).
+Pasraman is a special educational institution in the field of Hinduism.
+The goal is to ensure that the transfer of knowledge, traditions, culture, and rituals in the Pedawa Customary Village from the older generation to the younger generation is not interrupted.

-The launch of the Manik Empul Traditional Pesraman was held on October 22, 2024, attended by approximately 150 people from the relevant government from the sub-district level to neighboring villages, schools, and the media.
-In addition to the launch activity, on the same day, facilitator training was also carried out for 15 prospective resource persons/facilitators/teachers, especially to align perceptions regarding teaching methods.
-Because, almost all resource persons already know and understand the teaching materials, even though there is no learning module yet.
+The launch of the Manik Empul Traditional Pasraman was carried out on October 22, 2024, attended by approximately 150 people from the relevant government from the sub-district level to neighboring villages, schools, and the media.
+In addition to the launch activity, on the same day, facilitator training was also carried out for 15 prospective resource persons, facilitators, and teachers, especially to align perceptions regarding teaching methods.
+Because almost all resource persons already know and understand the teaching materials, even though there is no learning module yet.

-Regarding the revitalization of Traditional School knowledge, Wayan Sadyana as the Head of the Traditional School/Pesraman Manik Empul said;
+Regarding the revitalization of knowledge of the Traditional School, Wayan Sadyana as the Head of the Traditional School or Pasraman Manik Empul said:

-“Parents have a place to pour out things that have not had a place before.
-Many parents tell me about things they used to know.
-It is not uncommon for parents to ask me, “Wayan is looking for old things huh…?
-Kaki (grandfather) knows there are gending and also old-time games”, said one kaki.
+"Old people have a place to pour out things that have not had a place before.
+Many old people tell me about things they used to know.
+It is not uncommon for old people to ask me, 'Wayan is looking for old things, huh?'
+Kaki (grandfather) knows there are gending and also old-time games," said one kaki.

 Among teenagers, there is an interest in our contextual teaching methods where we give them a role to explore and we facilitate.